CrisAce12/Learning-Git/README.md

 ## Sub-Header

-This is NOT Really Nice!!!
+This is NOTT Really Nice!!!